jstack-be/.github/guides/jstack-be-scoped-package-usage.md

 }
 ```

-If you followed all the steps in this guide correctly, you should now be able to run `npm install` / `yarn` / `pnpm install`
+If you followed all the steps in this guide correctly, you should now be able to run `npm install` / `yarn` / `pnpm install`.

+# Troubleshooting

+## If you get `Permission permission_denied: read_package` during installation of node modules.

+First check that the access token you're using in `.npmrc` is the correct one.
+It has to have *at least* `read:packages` permission.

+Next check that you're able to see or search for the package(s) you want to use on the [jstack-be packages GitHub page](https://github.com/orgs/jstack-be/packages).
+If you can't, your gitHub account might not have sufficient access to the package.

+- Package access can be managed by admins.
+Ask an admin to give you, or a team you're a member of, access to the package(s).
+- It's possible that the package is related to a repository you don't have access to.
+Ask an admin or a repository owner to give you, or a team you're a member of, access to the package.